 The current edition of The Redbook, which contains the general personnel policies and procedures of the University of Louisville, establishes the faculty's shared responsibility for such matters.
 The faculty of the College of Education and Human Development endorses the 1966 Statement on Government of Colleges and Universities, promulgated by the American Association of University Professors, the American Council on Education, and the Association of Governing Boards of Universities and Colleges.
-The Statement, which represents the generally accepted standards of "appropriately shared responsibility and cooperative action among the components of the academic institution." will be used as a guide for interpreting the particular articles of the following personnel policies and procedures, especially when disputes arise regarding application of the policies and procedures.
+The Statement, which represents the generally accepted standards of "appropriately shared responsibility and cooperative action among the components of the academic institution," will be used as a guide for interpreting the particular articles of the following personnel policies and procedures, especially when disputes arise regarding application of the policies and procedures.

 Faculty should be aware of their responsibilities regarding shared governance, and should be encouraged to participate.
-At the same time, the colleges and schools should regularly reevaluate their committee structures, adding, changing, or dissolving committees to make sure that they are serving present governance needs effectively.
+At the same time, the College of Education and Human Development should regularly re-evaluate its committee structures, adding, changing, or dissolving committees to make sure that they are serving present governance needs effectively.
 Also, it is important that in-service training is conducted for new faculty and other interested faculty members to acquaint them with the concepts, policies, practices, and procedures of faculty governance.
-New faculty orientation might be the best time for this purpose.
+New faculty orientation is an excellent time for this training.